 - Keep any money they make from what they grow in their own garden plot

-The Community Farmer program will focus on providing land access to those who live in the local community and will benefit most from access to space to grow food for supplemental income.
-This means prioritizing applications from people who experience systemic forms of marginalization such as growers who are Black, Indigenous, and people of colour, those living on a fixed income, newcomers, LGBTQ2S+ folks, women, and those with disabilities.
+The Community Farmer program focuses on providing land access to those who live in the local community and would benefit most from access to space to grow food for supplemental income.
+This means the the Steering Committee prioritized applications from people who experience systemic forms of marginalization such as growers who are Black, Indigenous, and people of colour, those living on a fixed income, newcomers, LGBTQ2S+ folks, women, and those with disabilities.
 The Application Form could be submitted in any language, not just English.